outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - he was told by a foreign holy man that it would protect him from infertility (has association with 'wise foreigner' stereotype)
         - removing a point/agency (had the clingiest underwear/reproductive organs known to mankind)

-      - these can be used to filter other non-comedy problems
+      - these can be used to filter for other non-comedy problems
         - surprise as a learning/prediction tool
           - structures of surprise & truth are useful insight paths to generate solutions
           - structures of surprise & falsehood are useful solution filters